spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step4.md

       - DD_VERSION=1.0
 ```

-The last thing we need to add is a *label* to our container, so our logs are sent with the label of the service, and with the proper language pipeline processor on line 101:
+The last thing we need to add is a *label* to our container, so our logs are sent with the label of the service, and with the proper language pipeline processor starting on line 98:

 ```
     labels: